xuri/excelize-doc/en/stream.md

 func (sw *StreamWriter) SetRow(axis string, slice interface{}) error
 ```

 SetRow writes an array to stream row by given worksheet name, starting coordinate and a pointer to array type `slice`.
-Note that, cell settings with styles are not supported currently and after set rows, you must call the [`Flush`](stream.md#Flush) method to end the streaming writing process.
+Note that, you must call the [`Flush`](stream.md#Flush) method to end the streaming writing process.

 ## Flush stream {#Flush}